Katie Lam

-Katie Jane Lotte Lam (born August 1991) is a British Conservative politician who has been Member of Parliament for Weald of Kent and Opposition Assistant Whip since 2024.
+Katie Jane Lotte Lam (born August 1991) is a British Conservative politician who has been Member of Parliament for Weald of Kent since 2024 and Shadow Secretary of State for Housing, Communities and Local Government since 2026.

 Early life

-Lam's paternal grandfather's family is of Dutch Jewish descent and her paternal grandmother's family were from Germany and included a left-wing senator representing Saxony.
-Her grandmother's family moved as refugees to England to escape political persecution.
+The daughter of Stephen Lam and his wife Mary Delahunty, Lam's maternal family is of Irish Catholic origin.
+Lam's paternal grandfather's family is of Dutch Jewish descent and her paternal grandmother's family were from Germany and included a left-wing senator representing Saxony in Germany.
+Her grandmother and her family moved as refugees to England to escape political persecution.
 Most of her grandfather's family was killed in the Holocaust.
-Her father's parents met while delivering leaflets for the Labour Party in the 1940s.
+Her father's parents Martin Lam and Lisa Lorenz met while delivering leaflets for the Labour Party in the 1940s and were married at Hendon in 1953.

 Lam was educated at her local comprehensive, Guildford County School, where she was head girl.
-The school did not teach Latin or Greek, so she learned those independently, going on to study classics at Trinity College, Cambridge.
+The school did not teach Latin or Greek past a certain level, so she learned those independently, going on to study classics at Trinity College, Cambridge.

 While at Cambridge she was elected president of the Cambridge Union and chairman of the Cambridge University Conservative Association.
 As president of the Union she was criticised by women's groups for inviting Dominique Strauss-Kahn after he had resigned after being accused of sexual assault.
 She defended the decision saying "He hasn't been found guilty of anything and it's not up to us to judge him."

 Early career

-After graduation, Lam worked at Goldman Sachs for six years.
+After graduation, Lam worked at Goldman Sachs for six years, 2013 to 2019, and became one of its vice-presidents.

-She became a special adviser to Boris Johnson in 2019 after meeting Andrew Griffith at the Conservative Party conference.
+She was a special adviser to Boris Johnson from 2019 to 2021, having been appointed after meeting Andrew Griffith at the Conservative Party conference.
 Working as Johnson's deputy Chief of Staff she became known for her work ethic and regularly slept at her desk during the COVID-19 pandemic.
-She left the Johnson administration in early 2021 after an incident where Carrie Johnson's dog, Dilyn was about to urinate on Lam's handbag and Lam had to intervene.
-She joined PR company Portland Communications as chief policy adviser in September 2021 and then worked as chief of staff at AI company Faculty.
+She left the Johnson administration in early 2021.
+In an earlier incident Carrie Johnson's dog, Dilyn was about to urinate on Lam's handbag and Lam had to intervene.
+She joined PR company Portland Communications as chief policy adviser in September 2021, remaining until 2022, and then worked as chief of staff at AI company Faculty.

 She then worked on Rishi Sunak's first leadership campaign.
-She was also a special advisor to Suella Braverman and Alok Sharma.
+She was also a special adviser to Home Secretary Suella Braverman and Alok Sharma.
 Whilst working for Braverman, she had a primary focus on national security, was a Brexit supporter and was known for supporting the UK leaving the European Convention on Human Rights.